wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

   <tbody>
   <tr>
   <td width="50%">
-  If you need changes in your groups, roles, or permissions, but you don't have the <strong>Accounts</strong> permission, you must contact a user with this permission or your Super Admin.
-You can now see the contact list of the users with the <strong>Accounts</strong> permission at the bottom of the <a href="users_account_managing.html#examine-groups-roles-and-permissions"><strong>Groups, Roles & Permissions</strong></a> page.
+  Users with the <strong>Accounts</strong> permission can manage users, roles, and permissions.
+If you need changes in your groups, roles, or permissions, but you don't have the <strong>Accounts</strong> permission, you can now see the contact details of the users with this permission at the bottom of the <a href="users_account_managing.html#examine-groups-roles-and-permissions"><strong>Groups, Roles & Permissions</strong></a> page.
   </td>
   <td width="50%"><img src="images/Accounts_users.png" alt="a screenshot with the link at the bottom of the Groups, Roles & Permissions page"></td>
   </tr>